Blue Campus

 (5) to create a squad of thinkers and doers who will influence the pathway to the future with strong R&D and visionary business concepts that will have a long term impact.
 The goal is to bridge the gap that exists today between the academic world and the culture of testing and analysis which has led to a major paralysis.
 Once we bridge the gap through the building of talent, we empower academic and research institutions to fast track innovation and its dissemination by creating a market;

-(6) To transform the old Port of Kenitra into a platform of applied research since all proven technologies will have a permanent use, with the opportunity to industrialize the technologies with business models that attract international audience, students, clients and investors alike.
-At the same time, the site will be an industrial site for the production of the initial series.
+(6) To transform the energy and water systems on small islands since all proven technologies on Porrima can have a permanent application on islands which are today dependent on diesel generators to meet basic needs, with the opportunity to industrialize the technologies with business models that attract international audience, students, clients and investors alike.

-This coincides with the leadership of Development Alternatives, the partner organization of Blue Innovations.
-DA has pioneered entrepreneurship for the common good in India like no other.
-Their first office was an ecological mud brick house and their present headquarters is an example of ecological buildings.
+This coincides with the leadership of Stan Shih, the founder of the ACER Group of Companies, partner of Blue Innovations.
+Stan pioneered entrepreneurship in the electronics industry like no other.
 It is not just teaching the students theory, it is preparing them for a professional and entrepreneurial career that helps to transform the country and the continent.
 By doing so, the Blue Campus is influencing the way towards a sustainable society faster and more profoundly than we ever imagined.

 © Pierre Dufraisse